TheBeerkat/grafana-lgtm-auto-deploy/README.md

 ## Object Store Setup

 Loki, Tempo, and Mimir all store data in S3-compatible object storage.
-Any S3-compatible service works — this could be MinIO, Ceph, SeaweedFS, or a cloud provider's S3 API.
+Any S3-compatible service works, this could be MinIO, Ceph, SeaweedFS, or a cloud provider's S3 API.

 The deploy script creates the following buckets automatically: `loki-chunk`, `loki-ruler`, `loki-admin`, `tempo`, `mimir-blocks`, `mimir-alertmanager`, `mimir-ruler`.

-### Option A: External Object Store

 Point the stack at your existing S3-compatible endpoint: